flipperdevices/flipperzero-firmware/applications/plugins/nrf24scan/README.md

-#  Scanner NRF24 scanner with logging and resend ability for Flipper Zero
+#  NRF24 scanner with logging and resend ability for Flipper Zero

 An [NRF24](https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf) driver for the [Flipper Zero](https://flipperzero.one/) device.
 The NRF24 is a popular line of 2.4GHz radio transceivers from Nordic Semiconductors.
 This library is not currently complete, but functional.